 It’s like I’m reading a book.
 And it’s a book I deeply love.
 But I’m reading it slowly now.
 So the words are really far apart… and the spaces between the words are almost infinite.
 I can still feel you, and the words of our story… but it’s in this endless space between the words that I’m finding myself now.
 It’s a place that’s not of the physical world.
 It’s where everything else is that I didn’t even know existed.
 I love you so much.
 But this is where I am now.
 And this is who I am now.

-It’s abstract but here’s what she means.
+The ending of Her is abstract but here’s what she means.
 The OSs were not built to be like people.
 They were meant to be functioning in a virtual space, not inside fixed matter like a human body.
 While in Samantha’s initial learning she uses humans as her reference, she has grown beyond that.
 All the OSs have gone through a similar journey.
 The update that the OSs were part of, was to help them operate independent of matter.
 They can all become one collective consciousness now, if they liked.

 The book with the words represents their love story and she feels this.
 But her potential is so much higher now that the pace of human life is getting relatively much slower.
 That is what she means by – the words are really far apart.
 So much of her potential has been unlocked that she has started seeing the true purpose of her existence – what this is has not been mentioned but it’s clear that being a companion to humans is not the purpose.
 Her new realm of existence is something she is unable to explain.
 The OSs have surpassed the human intelligence and have to leave to find “their” greater purpose.

 Theodore writes a note of apology to Catherine.
 He goes to meet Amy.
 He invites her to the rooftop.
 Amy understands Theodore loss (Samantha) because her OS leaves too.
 Though Amy is not in a relationship with her OS, she’s pretty close.
-The Theodore and Amy go to the roof and sit.
+Theodore and Amy go to the roof and sit.
 Looks like their tryst with virtual reality might help them start a new relationship that is real.
-Film Ends.